 - Add garlic, poultry seasoning, and dried thyme then saute until garlic is very fragrant, 1-2 minutes.

-- Sprinkle flour over vegetables then stir to combine and cook for 1 minute.
+- Sprinkle flour over vegetables then stir to coat and cook for 1 minute.
 Slowly pour in chicken broth while stirring to avoid lumps then add milk and turn heat up to medium-high.
-Bring mixture to a bubble, stirring occasionally, then add gnocchi and stir combine.
+Bring mixture to a simmer, stirring occasionally, then add gnocchi and stir combine.
 Turn heat down to medium then simmer, stirring frequently, until gnocchi are tender, 5-6 minutes.
 Stir in chicken and peas then taste and add seasoned salt and/or pepper if necessary.
 Ladle into bowls then serve.

 Notes